#LetsTalkSecurity: What Could Possibly Go Wrong?

 Tash Norris: [00:08:34] Yeah, absolutely.
 Photobox and Moonpig used to be kind of one big company.
 They split off in half and I went to the, the pink side.
 You might call it.
 Um, yeah, absolutely.
 I think the bit that I love about e-commerce groups, uh, is that there is the ability to develop, and push to production fast.
 Uh, and there's space to innovate quickly.
 And so there's a real drive to make sure that the security controls you have are automated.
 They're based on, uh, the ability to, to support and, um, encourage innovation.
 And I think the bit from financial services that I brought that perhaps, uh, Photobox, especially and Moonpig that I guess they were unfamiliar with, was some forms of, of what you might call security governance.
 Um, and so that's something that we were able to, to bring across, which is just an interesting journey in itself.

 Rik Ferguson: [00:09:31] So, I mean you've already mentioned a whole load of, um, interesting areas that you kind of just mentioned in passing.
 So let's pick up on some of those just because that's where the conversation is right now.
-Uh, you know, we spoke earlier on that Moonpig is kind of a born in the cloud operation and that you've never actually had physical data centre presence that you own.
-Anyway, obviously you're present in a physical data centre somewhere, but not one of your own.
+Uh, you know, we spoke earlier on that Moonpig is kind of a born in the cloud operation and that you've never actually had physical data center presence that you own.
+Anyway, obviously you're present in a physical data center somewhere, but not one of your own.
 Um, and you mentioned cloud security and you mentioned automation, and I know that you're a refute board member for DevSecCon so obviously DevOps and DevSecOps.
 Um, although actually there are several people who really despise the term DevSecOps.
 I wonder if you're one of them or not.
 Um, are deservedly big, uh, topics of conversation in the security world right now.
 Um, how has the theory and the practice actually, uh, around embedding security in a DevOps environment.
 How has that changed over the course of your career?

 Tash Norris: [00:10:33] I think the biggest one for me is that the security teams have started to tweak that they should hire and be engineers.
-I think that personally, um, especially in it in an e-commerce world, I think that we need to utilise and adopt the same ways of development.
+I think that personally, um, especially in it in an e-commerce world, I think that we need to utilize and adopt the same ways of development.
 Um, as our engineers, we need to be familiar with it, that helps us to be way more empathetic to the way that they move.
 But for me, that's the, the biggest change I'm no longer, I guess, researching the best practice goes from a wasp floor NCSC or, or nest, and then asking engineers to work out how they implement.
 Uh, my team are actively working with engineers, are part of those engineering teams, whether it's permanently or temporarily to be able to embed those controls.
 And I think that level of, of involvement and knowledge and empathy, um, to really truly know the pipeline that your engineers are working with really helps.
 I think, um, historically security teams have gone, we should introduce something like SAS to the pipeline.
 And then I know we might get to AppSec later, and SAS should break the build if it finds anything wrong.
 Um, for me, that's the security team that maybe just doesn't truly understand the pipeline one, because breaking the build is irritating and most SAS tools, we'll find something that's wrong with your code, whether that's actually a problem or not.
 But two, depending on how big that, that repository is, that scan, we could take a really long time.
 And if what they're trying to deploy is a bug fix or a task, um, or even just a small change having to wait, maybe 40, 50 minutes for your pipeline to complete is an absolute nightmare.
 And so having teams that understand that and they're familiar, uh, can perhaps scan on PIs instead, um, becomes really interesting.
 And, and for me, it's, that's where the real difference came in.

 Rik Ferguson: [00:12:29] What are the, the kinds of, if you're talking about, for example, things that break the build, um, and, and the, the last thing that developers want is someone to get in the way of their highly agile CICD, DevOps, methodology, and pipeline.
 Um,so how does security work in that highly agile world and even more so in a serverless environment, because at that point obviously you've got to rely on having security embedded within the code because there's very little else that you have any control over.
 So in your world, how does security work in those, in those environments?

 Tash Norris: [00:13:07] So we do have a, I guess, a number of different touch points.
 I think anyone can use when they are working with that type of architecture and that type of estate.
 Um, there's I feel like I might say this a lot.
 There's a wonderful diagram that actually, um, I used to work with, uh, John Haws, uh, from Facebook, quite a long time ago, who started and then Sonia Morissette and amazing AppSec engineer , she, uh, started to finish.
 And then we've kind of evolved over at Moonpig that covers, I guess, that whole software development life cycle and then different touch points throughout.
 And what we've started to do is look at that, um, evolution of security at Moonpig and where are the most important places for us to have that touch point within the life cycle.
 And then where do we automate?
 Um, where can we automate first?
-And then where do we, where do we need greater maturity before we have a kind of fully embedded, and that then helps us to cover everything from threat modelling and STAS, DAST, and Pen testing, um, all the way through now, that's very AppSec heavy.
+And then where do we, where do we need greater maturity before we have a kind of fully embedded, and that then helps us to cover everything from threat modeling and STAS, DAST, and Pen testing, um, all the way through now, that's very AppSec heavy.
 The other piece that helps us to, I guess, involve that, that security aspect, uh, is that we deploy infrastructure as many companies do via Terraform.
 And so there's some wonderful open source tools.
 TFSec is one of them that allows us to have a similar level of security controls over that Terraform.
 Your infrastructure is code piece, uh, which is wonderful for me because it means that we can start to automate that build as well.
 Um, having come from a kind of traditional architecture role, where we would perhaps do the threat model of our diagrams.
 Then we would get four or five different teams to build it because you'd have a database to use server admin, a VMT, and then someone else would deploy your software code on top of that.
 Actually, what we have now is, is one team doing your infrastructure on your application code.
 And that allows us to scan then that pipeline and then what we've been able to do, looking all of those different stages, my diagram, because I love it.
 Um, it's, we've been able to look at, now we've got scanning of our infrastructure code, scanning of applications three K. Uh, but then we've got those human elements touch points as well.
-So we've got threatened modelling at the beginning.
+So we've got threatened modeling at the beginning.
 We've got Pen testing where appropriate, and then we start to look at some of the more interesting and more fun tools.
 I security test that we might write off the back of a threat model, desk tools, as well as, scanning of our environment when it's already in production as well.

 Rik Ferguson: [00:15:34] And, um, you know, I'm really interested, obviously, you know, in that kind of, um, agile environment you arein.
 How often are you pushing new features, new functions, new you build stuff?
 How, how quickly do you iterate that?